caltechlibrary/newt/newt-presentation.md

 # Next steps for Newt?

+- Testing Solr/Elasticsearch as alternate JSON sources
 - I am building staff facing applications this Summer (2023)
-- Testing Solr/Elasticsearch as a JSON sources
-- I hope to move beyond my proof of concept in the Fall (2023)
+- I hope to move beyond my proof of concept in Fall/Winter (2023)

-# It would be nice if ...
+# Sameday, maybe ...

-- Newt could delegate file uploads to an S3 like service
+- Have Newt delegate file uploads to an S3 like service
-- Newt had a community
-    - sharing SQL code
-    - sharing Pandoc templates
-    - sharing YAML files
-    - Improving Newt

-# Posibilities, a roadmap beyond proof of concept

 - Enhance the Newt's YAML to generate SQL models and Pandoc templates
 - Explore integrating SQLite3 support
 - Rewrite Newt in Haskell